near/docs/docs/quick_start/expert.md

 _Note: This is functionality for people who want to interact directly with the blockchain versus building applications.
 Currently still in Alpha, proceed at your own peril._

-Start by checking the blockchain explorer for TestNet [](https://alphanet.nearprotocol.com/explorer).
+Start by checking the [blockchain explorer](https://alphanet.nearprotocol.com/explorer) for TestNet to see current state of the chain.

 If you are interested in developing / launching applications, you can use [TestNet Studio](https://alphanet.nearprotocol.com/explorer).

 ## Sync local node to TestNet

-Make sure you went through [building and running local node](/quick_start/advanced).
+Make sure you went through [building and running local node](quick_start/advanced.md).
 Now to sync to the main blockchain, you will need to configure this node and join the network:

     mkdir alphanet